t3-oss/create-t3-app/www/src/pages/en/faq.md

 - [Tailwind CSS](https://tailwindcss.com)
 - [tRPC](https://trpc.io)

+## How do I keep my app up to date?

+Create T3 App is a scaffolding tool, not a framework.
+This means that once you initialize an app, it's yours.
+There is no postinstall CLI tool similar to help you stay up to date.
+If you want to keep track of any improvements we make to the template, you could [enable notifications for releases](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository) on our repository.
+That being said it is not really necessary to implement every change we make to the template in your app.

 ## What learning resources are currently available?

 Although the resources listed below are some of the best that exist for the T3 Stack, the community (and [Theo](https://youtu.be/rzwaaWH0ksk?t=1436)) recommend that you just start using the stack and learn along the way by building with it.